veritas06/signal-export/README.md

 # output will be saved to the supplied directory
 ```

-See [Alternative installation methods](#alternative-installation-methods) below for other ways to get it working.

 ## Usage
 Please fully exit your Signal app before proceeding, otherwise you will likely encounter an `I/O disk` error, due to the message database being made read-only, as it was being accessed by the app.